TasvirChi/platform-install-packages/doc/kaltura-updater/README.md

 ##Disclaimer

-Please note that this is an alpha version of the Kaltura updater which is still undergoing final testing before any official release.
+Please note that this is an alpha version of the Borhan updater which is still undergoing final testing before any official release.
 The website, its software and all content found on it are provided on an “as is” and “as available” basis.
-Vixy not Kaltura give any warranties, whether express or implied, as to the suitability or usability of the website, its software or any of its content.
+Vixy not Borhan give any warranties, whether express or implied, as to the suitability or usability of the website, its software or any of its content.

-Vixy nor Kaltura will not be liable for any loss, whether such loss is direct, indirect, special or consequential, suffered by any party as a result of their use of this updater, its scripts or content.
+Vixy nor Borhan will not be liable for any loss, whether such loss is direct, indirect, special or consequential, suffered by any party as a result of their use of this updater, its scripts or content.
 Any use is done at the user’s own risk and the user will be solely